 1. Determine Your Needs & Buyer Lead Goals

-To gauge your needs and goals effectively, consider how many agents and brokers are in your agency, what your monthly sales goals are, and then how many leads you need to achieve those goals.
+To gauge your real estate lead generation needs and goals effectively, consider how many agents and brokers are in your agency, what your monthly sales goals are, and then how many leads you need to achieve those goals.

 First, consider your capacity for handling leads.
 For a single-person realty office, 20 buyer leads acquired at one time might cause a complete traffic jam in your workflow.
 For a broker with five agents in an office, the same 20 real estate buyer leads would be easily manageable and trackable.